-- Stop pumping your milk when you stop breastfeeding: Many mothers think that if they empty their breasts, the engorgement will go away for good.
-While this applies if you need some relief until next time your baby eats, it doesn’t work the same when you stop breastfeeding altogether.
-Pumping your milk will reduce engorgement, but it is only temporarily.
+- Stop pumping your milk when you stop breastfeeding: Many mothers think that the engorgement will go away for good if they empty their breasts.
+While this applies if you need some relief until the next time your baby eats, it doesn’t work the same when you stop breastfeeding altogether.
+Pumping your milk will reduce engorgement, but it is only temporary.
 Your body will produce more milk to replace the supply.
 So, this is not a solution when you want to end the breastfeeding phase.

 - Don’t stimulate your breasts at all: It is essential not to stimulate your breasts and nipples when you stop breastfeeding.
 Wear a compact bra that keeps your breasts as still as possible and tries not to get in contact with them.

 - Use anti-inflammatory medical treatments: Your doctor will most likely prescribe you just the medication you need to take for your situation.
 Don’t experiment until you ask the opinion of a specialist.

 How long does engorgement last after stopping breastfeeding?